py-react/ginger-js/readme.md

 Unlike typical setups where Node.js serves as the backend for frontend applications, this project leverages Python to deliver a comprehensive full-stack solution.

+`Note: The GingerJs meta-framework is currently under development.
+As such, features and specifications are subject to change as we refine and enhance the framework`

 ### Install GingerJS

 #### Python Environment and Requirements